brycewray/eleventy-site/src/posts/2019/08/backtracking-to-big-g.md

 "Initially, the defendant made the following assertions:"

-{% twitscrn "Twitter_1140023324988313601.png", "Tweet from @BryceWrayTX, 2019-06-15: Can’t totally divorce Google from my life but am doing what I can.
-Recently dumped a largely ignored Gmail account; and now have shifted all my devices’ and browsers’ default search to @DuckDuckGo. #UnGoogle", 1182, 474, "https://twitter.com/BryceWrayTX/status/1140023324988313601" %}
+{% twitText "Can’t totally divorce Google from my life but am doing what I can.
+Recently dumped a largely ignored Gmail account; and now have shifted all my devices’ and browsers’ default search to @DuckDuckGo. #UnGoogle", "BryceWrayTX", "1140023324988313601", "2019-06-15" %}

 ".&nbsp;.&nbsp;. and .&nbsp;.&nbsp;."

-{% twitscrn "Twitter_1142915419784863745.png", "Tweet from @BryceWrayTX, 2019-06-23: Deleted my personal Google account today.
+{% twitText "Deleted my personal Google account today.
 We still have a couple accounts in the family for necessity (contacts, access to a gifted Google Home Mini, etc.), but the main one is gone.
 Facebook last fall, Google now.
-The disengagement continues.", 1182, 568, "https://twitter.com/BryceWrayTX/status/1142915419784863745" %}
+The disengagement continues.", "BryceWrayTX", "1142915419784863745", "2019-06-23" %}

 ".&nbsp;.&nbsp;. followed a few weeks later by .&nbsp;.&nbsp;."

-{% twitscrn "Twitter_1150108543208579072.png", "Tweet from @BryceWrayTX, 2019-07-13: Just started using this on my site.
+{% twitText "Just started using this on my site.
 Interesting stuff so far, and I love how it requires ZERO tracking code.
-Netlify Analytics | Netlify", 1182, 468, "https://twitter.com/BryceWrayTX/status/1150108543208579072" %}
+Netlify Analytics | Netlify", "BryceWrayTX", "1150108543208579072", "2019-07-13" %}

 "Unfortunately, your honor, this seemingly noble and well-intentioned course of action was derailed yesterday, as shown here&nbsp;.&nbsp;.&nbsp;."

-{% twitscrn "Twitter_1165327910078681088.png", "Tweet from @BryceWrayTX, 2019-08-24: Full disclosure: I dumped my long-standing @Google account recently, but found the resulting inconveniences greater than I’d anticipated, so have created another one. #PragmaticButNotProud", 1182, 468, "https://twitter.com/BryceWrayTX/status/1165327910078681088" %}
+{% twitText "Full disclosure: I dumped my long-standing @Google account recently, but found the resulting inconveniences greater than I’d anticipated, so have created another one. #PragmaticButNotProud", "BryceWrayTX", "1165327910078681088", "2019-08-24" %}

 ".&nbsp;.&nbsp;. and here .&nbsp;.&nbsp;."

-{% twitscrn "Twitter_1165328656392232960.png", "Tweet from @BryceWrayTX, 2019-08-24: ...one of those inconveniences being that I still have a Chromebook which, on occasion, is helpful for testing things—and, while you can use it as a “guest,” that’s not ideal (by design, of course).", 1182, 510, "https://twitter.com/BryceWrayTX/status/1165328656392232960" %}
+{% twitText "...one of those inconveniences being that I still have a Chromebook which, on occasion, is helpful for testing things—and, while you can use it as a “guest,” that’s not ideal (by design, of course).", "BryceWrayTX", "1165328656392232960", "2019-08-24" %}

 ".&nbsp;.&nbsp;. and here .&nbsp;.&nbsp;."

-{% twitscrn "Twitter_1165357162551545857.png", "Tweet from @BryceWrayTX, 2019-08-24: Reactivated Google Analytics on my site.
+{% twitText "Reactivated Google Analytics on my site.
 Debating whether to keep the new Netlify Analytics --- former brings in massive data and has a free tier, latter is rudimentary yet has no free tier.
 Site brings in no $$.
-Guess I know which way I’ll end up, but not thrilled about it.", 1182, 572, "https://twitter.com/BryceWrayTX/status/1165357162551545857" %}
+Guess I know which way I’ll end up, but not thrilled about it.", "BryceWrayTX", "1165357162551545857", "2019-08-24" %}

 “---and, as the defendant surmised in this most recent exhibit before the court, he did indeed end up stopping the usage of the tracking-free alternative, thus compounding his crime by no longer supporting it at the same time he was returning the Evil G Empire's tracking code to its former access to his site and its visitors.